-- 1. Turn off shore power / generator selector on the control panel. - 2.
-Shut down the generator if it is in operation. - 3.
+1. Turn off shore power / generator selector on the breaker panel.

+- 2. Shut down the generator if it is in operation. - 3.
 Connect the female end of the shore power cord to your boat's shore power inlet receptacle.
 Be certain that the lock ring is tightly secure.
 If there is a cord already supplied at the dock be sure to unhook the cord from the dockside outlet. - 4.
 Connect the shore power cable to the power supply.
-When connecting the shore power cable to the dockside outlet, be sure to make certain that the cable has sufficient slack to prevent stretching during tidal changes. - 5.
-Select shore power on the control panel.
+When connecting the shore power cable to the dockside outlet, be sure to make certain that the cable has sufficient slack to prevent stretching during tidal changes.